gkouziik/eslint-plugin-security-node/docs/rules/detect-option-unsafe-in-serialize-javascript-npm-package.md

 # detect opion:unsafe in serialize method in serialize-javasript npm package (detect-option-unsafe-in-serialize-javascript-npm-package)

-Serialize-javascript is a famous npm package that serialize javascript to a superset of JSON that includes regural expressions,dates and functions.
+Serialize-javascript is a famous npm package that serializes javascript to a superset of JSON that includes regular expressions, dates and functions.

 ### Automatic Escaping of HTML Characters
 A primary feature of this package is to serialize code to a string of literal JavaScript which can be embedded in an HTML document by adding it as the contents of the script element.